arkin0x/cyberspace/readme.md

 **rez** - slang for when an avatar publishes their first action in history, or, after being derezzed

-**sector** - a cubic region of cyberspace that is 2^30 Gibsons along each axis.
+**sector** - a cubic region of cyberspace that is 2^30 gibsons along each axis.
 As each axis of cyberspace is 2^85, that means there are 2^55 sectors along each axis.
-All cyberspace objects have nostr event tags denoting the sector index along each axis so that one can easily query for all cyberspace objects in a given sector.
-A sector coordinate is the index of the sector on each axis.
+All cyberspace objects have an "S" tag denoting the sector id, which is comprised of the 0-based sector index along each axis.
+The "S" tag makes it easy to query for all cyberspace objects in a given sector.

 **shard** - a kind 33332 event that represents an object that belongs to a construct.
 Shards may represent 3D models, boundaries, rules, or interactive elements.
 Shards do not exist outside their construct.
 The proof-of-work on a kind 33332 must exceed the complexity of the data it stores.